 There are many potential points of weakness in any IT system, but an IPS, although very effective at blocking intruders, is not designed to close down all potential threats.
 For example, a typical IPS does not include software patch management or configuration control for network devices.
 The IPS won’t manage user access policies or prevent employees from copying corporate documents.

 IDSs and IPSs offer threat remediation only once an intruder has already begun activities on a network.
 However, these systems should be installed to provide an element in a series of network security measures to protect information and resources.

 There is a remarkably large number of IPS tools available at the moment.
 Many of these are free.
 However, it would take you a long time to study and try every single IPS on the market.
 This is why we have put together this guide to intrusion prevention systems.

-What should you look for in an IPS tool?
 We reviewed the IPS market and analyzed tools based on the following criteria:

 - Procedures to detect email-bound cons, such as phishing

 - Automated attack mitigation steps

 - The ability to interface with other IT security systems

 - Settings to let the user allow automated response